ESOL K-12- English for Speakers of Other Languages

 All English Language Learner students are required to participate in the statewide assessment system for their grade.
 Please refer to the NHDOE Assessment Policy and Procedures Manual for more details.

 A team of educators, which includes the school’s NH Certified ESOL teacher, must determine the accommodations for English Learners.
 Evidence of this decision making process must be maintained by the school and made available during assessment monitoring.
 An EL student’s level of English proficiency must be considered when determining accommodations for statewide assessments.
-Please refer to the Documentation of NH Statewide Assessment Accommodations for ELs.
+Please refer to the New Hampshire Statewide Assessments - Documentation of Accommodations for ELs.

 ESOL Program Resources